h3r0toz3r0/Bank-Management/README.md

 make clean - cleans workspace, removes executables and .o files

 ## Bank Management Services
-1) menu() – This function displays the menu or welcome screen to perform different banking activities mentioned below.
+1) main() – This function displays the menu or welcome screen to perform different banking activities mentioned below.
 2) new_acc() – This function creates a new customer account.
-It asks for some  personal and banking details of the customer such as name, date of birth, citizenship number, address and phone number.
-You can enter the amount to deposit and choose one type of deposit account – saving, current, fixed for 1 year, fixed for 2 years or fixed for 3 years.
+It asks for some  personal details of the customer and allows the user to choose the type of bank account they would like to create – savings or checking.
-3) view list() – With this function, you can view the customer’s banking information such as account number, name, address and phone number provided while creating the account.
+3) view list() – With this function, the user can view their banking information.
-4) edit() – This function has been used for changing the address and phone number of a particular customer account.
+4) edit() – This function allows the user to update their personal address and phone number.
-5) transact() – With this function, you can deposit and withdraw money to and from a particular customer account.
+5) transact() – With this function, the user can deposit and withdraw money to and from their personal account.
 6) erase() – This function is for deleting a customer account.

 ## Parts
 1) Writing to and from a file
-2) FTP Server/client
+2) FTP single server/client
 3) Multiple clients and one server

 ## Hints